- Center City Campus

-During the first year of graduate education each student will participate in one or more teaching positions as an Anatomy lab assistant, Foundations of Clinical Medicine tutor, Histology lab assistant, Neuroscience lab assistant, or Pathology teaching assistant.
+During the first year of graduate education, each student will participate in one or more teaching positions as an Anatomy lab assistant, Foundations of Clinical Medicine tutor, Histology lab assistant, Neuroscience lab assistant, or Pathology teaching assistant.
 This will allow the student to stay actively engaged with the medical school and the curriculum.
 The availability of these positions will be determined by coordination with the respective course directors.
-Dr. Grunwald oversees this part of the course; make sure to consult with him.
+Dr. Spudich oversees this part of the course; make sure to consult with her.

-During the second, third and fourth years of graduate education, each student will focus on the maintenance and continued refinement of the student’s clinical skills through attendance and participation in clinical rounds.
+In the second, third, and fourth years of graduate education, this course is optional.
+Each student will focus on the maintenance and continued refinement of the student's clinical skills through attendance and participation in clinical rounds.
 Attention will be given to the development of the student’s interviewing skills and their ability to write a history and physical.
 To fulfill the requirements, the student can choose among or use some combination of the following: